lab11/lab11-ec2-deployer/README.md

 # How to use this project

-* Create a new branch for your project
+* Create a new branch for your project named `project/<project_name>`

 Once you have your own version to modify, these are the steps for running the project:

 * Authenticate to AWS on the command line
 * Configure the Terraform project to reflect your specific needs
-* Run `ec2_instances.py apply` to create the instance(s)
+* Run `ec2_deployer.py apply` to create the instance(s)

+If you want to modify your existing deployment, simply change the Terraform config files (see "Configure the Project" below) to reflect the new desired state and run `ec2_deployer.py apply` again.

-When you're completely done with your project and want to delete the instance(s) and supporting AWS infrastructure, run `ec2_instances.py destroy` to tear it down.
-You can easily recreate it with another `python ec2_instances.py apply` command.
+When you're completely done with your project and want to delete the instance(s) and supporting AWS infrastructure, run `ec2_deployer.py destroy` to tear it down.
+You can easily recreate it with another `python ec2_deployer.py apply` command.

 # 0. Installation Requirements